lucastswick/vast/docs/README.md

 It is not common to have access to a large format display to develop content for.
 Instead, most content creators will use their browser to emulate a large format display.

 To enable device emulation in Chrome, first enter Developer Tools by pressing command+option+i.
 Then press command+shift+m to enable the device toolbar.
 It will include profiles for common mobile devices and tablets.
-You can create custom profiles for the large format devices that are the same pixel dimensions as a large format display (https://developers.google.com/web/updates/2015/07/add-a-new-custom-device-as-a-preset).
+You can create custom profiles for the large format devices that are the same pixel dimensions as a large format display [How to add a custom device preset](https://developers.google.com/web/updates/2015/07/add-a-new-custom-device-as-a-preset).

-Emulation mode gives you a good idea of how content will appear on a large format display.
+Emulation mode gives the content author a reasonable good idea of how content will appear on a large format display.
 See the Vast Debugger for an additional layer of understanding.

 ## Features